Colonial Filings

 Insider Reporting Requirements

-Section 16 from the Securities Exchange Act of 1934 establishes the declaration obligations for company directors, officers, and individuals owning over 10% of a registered class of a firm’s equity securities, commonly referred to as “insiders”.
+Section 16 from the Securities Exchange Act of 1934 establishes the declaration obligations for company directors, officers, and individuals owning over 10% of a registered class of a firm’s equity securities, commonly referred to as “insiders.”
+Section 16 software is often used for timely and compliant filings.

 OWNERSHIP REPORTING DEADLINES